Mc141/PRJ381-data-preprocessing/docs/user_guide.rst

 Notes:

 * Popups open on click; hover displays tooltips
-* All environmental values are real; missing data are never fabricated
+* Environmental values are pulled from the listed sources; some grid cells may have missing data
 * Use a larger ``--grid_size`` for publication-quality maps (longer runtime)

 Advanced Usage